dpasca/ChatAI/README.md

 ## Knowledge files

-This app implements a RAG system.
+This app implements a RAG system via [LLamaIndex](https://www.llamaindex.ai/).
 See the directory `knowledge` for scripts on how to build this.

 ### Optimization